-What is your role in Hubspot?
+What was your role in Hubspot?

 I was an EMEA (Europe, Middle East and Asia) Customer Success trainer.

-What is involved in your role?
+What was involved in your role?

 I trained new and existing HubSpot employees.
 I helped them to build the technical application of the HubSpot platform and build their consulting skills so they can help our customers to grow their business better.